- Trading for beginners

 Carry trading is a strategy that has the potential to be highly profitable over the long term if correctly managed.
 The steady stream of income it can provide can cushion you from the negative effects of exchange rate movements.

 We also show you different ways to hedge your trades in order to mitigate and manage exchange rate risk.
 You can also put your carry trading skills to the test on our free demo account before you commit to investing real money.
-It is the best and most painless way to get your feet wet trading forex in the international market.
+It is the best and most painless way to get your feet wet trading forex online in the international market.